Benefits & Costs to Expect with Top Executive Search Firms

 I was recently at lunch with a CEO and he was stating how frustrated his team was in finding a top level HR executive.
 He felt they were wasting a lot of time and money with no results.
 I asked him what the biggest stumbling block was and he felt that his team wasn’t reaching top talent.
 His thought was they just didn’t have the time to give the search the attention that it needed to be successful.
-I told him I had the solution: a retained search.
-At Helios, we frequently work with clients in this situation—they want to hire the best talent for their senior level roles and don’t have the appropriate resources in-house.
-There are many reasons why a retained search is the answer for this problem in hiring.
+I told him I had the solution: a retained executive search.

 - Focus and Process.
-A retained search incorporates a meticulous, laser-focused process that most in-house recruiters do not.
-When filling executive level roles especially, all steps in the process must be taken with great care.
-By working with a retained search firm, you can eliminate a lot of the risk in your hiring process.
+Executive recruiting firms incorporate a meticulous, laser-focused process that some in-house recruiters do not have the bandwidth or resources for.
+When filling executive level roles especially, all steps in the executive search process must be taken with great care.
+By working with a recruiting firm, you can eliminate a lot of the risk in your hiring process.
 Instead of working on many projects, these recruiters are focused on just a couple—giving your search its proper attention.
-A retained search offers thorough research, extensive talent pipelines and networks, and meticulous reference checking and background checks.
-Most importantly, a retained search firm provides a guarantee for their placements and when hiring executives this can work as a safety net for your organization.
+An executive search offers thorough research, extensive talent pipelines and networks, and meticulous reference checking and background checks.
+Most importantly, an executive search firm provides a guarantee for their placements and when hiring executives this can work as a safety net for your organization.

 - Experts in Recruiting.
-Retained search firms are staffed with experts in recruiting.
+Top executive search firms are staffed with experts in recruiting.
 They not only provide recruiting process guidelines, candidate pipelines and networks—they provide an expertise in finding these individuals and know-how to navigate the waters when handling delicate situations and negotiations.
 These recruiters have excellent people skills so they can determine both a candidate’s qualifications from a skills and experience perspective and if they will fit into your company’s culture.
-A retained search can give you the benefit of the recruiter’s expertise at each phase of the recruiting process and if a problem arises with the process, candidate, or job itself, the recruiter can quickly identify it and offer solutions.
+An executive search can give you the benefit of the recruiter’s expertise at each phase of the recruiting process and if a problem arises with the process, candidate, or job itself, the recruiter can quickly identify it and offer solutions.